-The looseness of the wheel, also known as wheel play, is another common symptom of a bad wheel bearing.
+The wheel’s looseness, also known as wheel play, is another common symptom of a bad wheel bearing.
 When the bearing becomes spoiled, it begins to get lost inside the wheel hub and wheel spindle, making the vehicle feel loose when steering.

 Wheel bearing function

-Wheel bearings are really necessary for the operation of your car.
-They are located on a metal axle shaft and are permanently installed in the hub.
-The wheel bearing is essential for the proper functioning of the hub, the tire and the wheel assemblies of the car so that they can work together.
+Wheel bearings are essential for the operation of your car.
+They are located on a metal axle shaft and are permanently installed in the hub on most car models.
+The wheel bearing is essential for the proper functioning of the hub, the tire and the wheel assemblies of the car to work together and spin the wheel.

-A malfunction of the wheel bearing results in a variety of signs or symptoms, some of which are clearly visible and others confusing.
+A malfunction of the wheel bearing results in various signs or symptoms, some of which are clearly visible and others confusing.
 It is difficult to diagnose because the car needs to be driven to diagnose the problem.

 The wheel bearings are located at the outer part of each suspension, behind the brake disc and the wheel hub.